Welcome to the NSPCA . We care about ALL animals.

 The welfare problems for hunting dogs as well as the welfare problems for their prey and the misery which they cause the victims was highlighted in a recent court case.
-Just some of the problems associated with hunting with dogs:-

 And perhaps we also need to ask why those people in the know about these and similar situations do not report animal abuse to the nearest SPCA or even the NSPCA.

-Not only do these "professional” hunters have the advantage of telescopic sights and high powered rifles, the prey animals (regardless of whether this has been permitted by the Department of Nature Conservation) are run down by a pack of animals which can collectively outpace, outrun and trap them.
+Not only do these “professional” hunters have the advantage of telescopic sights and high powered rifles, but the prey animals (regardless of whether this has been permitted by the Department of Nature Conservation) are also run down by a pack of animals which can collectively outpace, outrun and trap them.

 Let’s become subjective rather than objective for a few minutes and pause to reflect (we know for a fact that animals feel emotions such as fear and terror): imagine if you will the terror that the prey animal feels as it is hunted by a pack of baying dogs and is cornered, possibly too exhausted to run any further, perhaps sensing death with no chance of escape, perhaps resigning itself to its fate.
 Then being ripped to pieces with chunks pulled out of your body while you’re still alive.
 Imagine if you will, that was you.